n30f0x/diffure/README.md

 This tool allows you to easily make patches as if you were editing file directly, so you could apply results later in declarative way.

+Env vars:
 `DIFFURE_EDITOR` and `DIFFURE_DIFF` env vars could be pointed at your fave tools.
+`DIFFURE_NOINTERACT` env var set to anything would result in no-interact mode.

 Usage: diffure | options | file ... file